33. In Love With Spring: My Novel Online

 “What does she do?”

-Allie instinctively knew how to play the game women are masters at—cutting down the competition in a way that sounds generous and gracious.
-“Well the world needs secretaries, for sure.
+Allie said, “Well the world needs secretaries, for sure.
 All that administrative stuff no one else wants to do.”
-Then, “I guess I just pictured you with someone more… artistic.”
+Then, “I guess I just pictured you with someone more…artistic.”

-He made his dinosaur say, “Hey, Allie Cat, did you know that joke has been around since the Jurassic period?” and she laughed some more.
+“Hey, Allie Cat, did you know that joke has been around since the Jurassic period?”

 He set about trying to repair the damage, and she went back to work on her dinosaur, comparing its jawline to the picture.
 “So,” she said after a couple of minutes, “you don’t sound too excited about Sandy.”

 “Oh.”
-She decided to add more clay to the jaw to make it more robust.
+Allie decided to add more clay to the jaw to make it more robust.
 “Do you still love her?”

 “A blue dinosaur?”